JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 | WORKOUTTYPE_FIXEDCALORIE_SPLITS | Not implemented | Not implemented | Not implemented |
 | WORKOUTTYPE_FIXEDWATTMINUTE_SPLITS | Not implemented | Not implemented | Not implemented |
 | WORKOUTTYPE_FIXEDCALS_INTERVAL | Not implemented | Not implemented | Not implemented |

+> [!NOTE]
+> Please be aware that apps like ErgData and ErgZone actually do 'optimisations' behind the scene.
+Three intervals of 8 minutes with 2 minute rests are typically sent as a `WORKOUTTYPE_FIXEDTIME_INTERVAL`, despite this resulting in an endless series.
+If the planned rests are omited, it will result in a `WORKOUTTYPE_FIXEDTIME_SPLITS` with a single time interval with splits of the length of the intervals.
+If one would add a single second to any of the individual intervals, it becomes a `WORKOUTTYPE_VARIABLE_INTERVAL`, and all intervals are programmed manually.
+Obviously, from a user perspective the target displayed in the GUI will vary across these options (see [issue 118](https://github.com/JaapvanEkris/openrowingmonitor/issues/118)).

 [^1]: Due to default behaviour of the WorkoutSegments object, the split defaults to the interval type and length by inheriting its parameters
 [^2]: Due to the beforementioned structural issues, this can only be imitated.
 As Concept2's PM5 will only allow 50 splits (see [[2]](#2)), we'd expect receiving apps to maintain the same limit.
 Based on the presence of rest intervals, this will either be 50 working intervals or 25 working intervals interleaved with 25 rest intervals